chace86/senior-data-engineer-assignment/Architecture.md

 ## Tools

-Assuming AWS as a cloud provider
+Assuming AWS as the cloud provider

 - Python script for REST APIs
   - Pair with Lambda, ECS, AWS Batch
 - Apache Spark for ingesting stream data and transforming raw data
+- Apache Airflow for scheduling and orchestrating Spark jobs
+  - Consider managed flow, like AWS MWAA
 - S3 for storing raw data in data lake
 - Apache Iceberg to query across S3 data lake
-- Redshift for storing dimensions, facts, aggregated analytics
+- Redshift as the data warehouse
 - SQL is used for Trino, Iceberg, and Redshift
+- GitLab for version control and CI/CD
 - Power BI or Tableau for analysts, but may be analysts tool of choice

-## Extract
+## Extract & Load

 ```mermaid